FarronF/limerick-council-meetings/meetings/2024/04/18-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Meeting of the Municipal District of Cappamore-Kilmallock - 21st March 2024.md

 A presentation on the Draft Plan was delivered by the Executive Scientist.
 A general

-discussion took place and clarification was provided as required.--- 7.Rural Development
+discussion took place and clarification was provided as required.
+---
+7.Rural Development

 Circulated: Draft LECP Framework Plan 2023-2028.